 Strive for Standards Compliance

 An example of a basic usability issue is how hyperlinks are indicated in your text.
 Conventionally, hyperlinks are underlined, and assigned a different colour value.
-Flouting either of these conventions can confuse users.
+After all, flouting either of these conventions can confuse users.
 More seriously, poorly designed navigation can frustrate people into leaving your website before they’ve found what they want.
-And failing to provide ‘alt tags’ for your images can render your website unintelligible to those who use a ‘text to speech’ device to browse the internet.
+Therefore, failing to provide ‘alt tags’ for your images can render your website unintelligible to those who use a ‘text to speech’ device to browse the internet.

-The first thing you see (usually in the upper left of the screen) on the vast majority of websites is the logo.
-Obviously, we have a vested interest in promoting the value of a good logo in your website design (and of suggesting where you might get one!), but believe us when we say that even with a fantastic web design, a website can be completely undermined by having a terrible logo.
-And if you don’t have a logo at all, how are your customers going to remember your brand?
-As striking as some website designs can be, they’re no substitute for a good logo.
+Most of all, the first thing you see (usually in the upper left of the screen) on the vast majority of websites is the logo.
+Obviously, we have a vested interest in promoting the value of a good logo in your website design (and of suggesting where you might get one!).
+Above all, believe us when we say that even with a fantastic web design, a website can be completely undermined by having a terrible logo.
+However, if you don’t have a logo at all, how are your customers going to remember your brand?
+Therefore, as striking as some website designs can be, they’re no substitute for a good logo.

 So, what makes a great logo design?
 It needs to reflect the values of your brand, as well as your target audience.
-It needs to be striking and memorable, effects often achieved by being simple or striving to be original.
-And it needs to be relevant to the time in which it is created; timeless designs are achievable, but there is no harm in chasing trends.
+Furthermore, tt needs to be striking and memorable, effects often achieved by being simple or striving to be original.
+For example, it needs to be relevant to the time in which it is created.
+I know that timeless designs are achievable, but there is no harm in chasing trends.
 Speaking of which…

-A quick Google search for ‘Web Design Trends in 2011’ will throw up all kinds of theories on what is big this year.
-These lists tend to be optimistic style guides and are worth a look if you’re stuck for ideas, but they shouldn’t ever be taken as a gospel truth.
-Nonetheless, there are certain general trends that need to be appraised, and often, recommended as an approach for your site:
+First of all, a quick Google search for ‘Web Design Trends’ will throw up all kinds of theories on what is big this year.
+These lists tend to be optimistic style guides and are worth a look if you’re stuck for ideas.
+However, they shouldn’t ever be taken as a gospel truth.
+Nonetheless, there are certain general trends that need to be appraised.
+Often, recommended as an approach for your site:

 Designing for mobile

 Strangely, this means something completely different now to what it meant just two years ago.
 Designing for ‘mobile’ used to be designing for cell-phones with tiny screens.
 Unappealing, low-detail, text heavy designs dominated.
 Now ‘mobile’ means high-resolution screens of wildly varying size.
-It also means designing for touch; if your website design has elements that animate or otherwise react to someone hovering their mouse, this simply will not work on a touchscreen.
+Furthermore, it also means designing for touch.
+Considering, if your website design has elements that animate or otherwise react to someone hovering their mouse, this simply will not work on a touchscreen.
+To create a favicon for your website based on your logo is also a good idea.

 If there has been a year where designers weren’t claiming a philosophy of ‘less is more,’ we haven’t heard of it.
-Restrict a site’s colour-scheme, employ plenty of whitespace, little imagery and a simple font and you can create an eye-catching, timeless design that emphasises function over flash.
+Above all, restrict a site’s colour-scheme, employ plenty of whitespace, little imagery and a simple font.
+Creating an eye-catching, timeless design that emphasises function over flash.
 Or you can create a site that looks dull, uninspired and devoid of content.
 Approach this one with caution!

 Large Image Elements